 THE STORY SO FAR

-In the early 1970's Werribee and adjoining Hoppers Crossing were small but growing suburbs of Melbourne.
+In the early 1970's Werribee and adjoining Hoppers Crossing was small but growing suburbs of Melbourne.
 Their combined population was less than 30,000, the Princes Hwy joining them was only a single lane each way, the only train to and from Melbourne was the Geelong diesel and you could build a house for less than $25,000 on a $3,000 block of land.

 This cheap land was starting to attract young couples and families from other Western suburb areas, and among them were Altona Hockey Club players Alan Baillie, Shane Cronin, Dennis Bartlett, Eric McCauley and Bob Verity.
 Footscray players Norm Skoglund, Rob Woledge and Terry Key were also living in the area.